 Wine is a favorite drink choice for women and men on Nutrisystem, and it’s a relatively good one.
 However, there are a few things to consider.

-If do you drink wine, choose dry wine instead of sweet wine.
-Also check the alcohol level or “ABV” (alcohol by volume) on the label.
-Choose wine with an ABV under 12% because less alcohol equals fewer calories.
+If you drink wine, choose dry wine instead of sweet wine.
+Also, check the alcohol level or “ABV” (alcohol by volume) on the label.
+Choose a wine with an ABV under 12% because less alcohol equals fewer calories.